Send payouts from Payouts Web

 - The payment file contains only one currency type.

-- Your PayPal account balance contains enough funds to cover the total cost of the payouts request.
+- Your PayPal or Venmo account balance contains enough funds to cover the total cost of the payouts request.

 - Your PayPal balance is the same currency as your payouts request unless you plan to use currency conversion.

 - Log in to your PayPal account at https://www.paypal.com.